GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 ## Test your manifest

-To verify your manifest is setup correctly, use the **Manifest** tab on the **Application** panel of Chrome DevTools.
+To verify your manifest is setup correctly, use the **Manifest** pane in the **Application** panel of Chrome DevTools.

 <figure class="w-figure">